magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 with --username and --password) in order not to pass credentials as command line arguments on every yt-dlp execution and prevent tracking plain text passwords in the shell command history.
-You can achieve this using a .netrc file on a per-extractor basis.
+You can achieve this using a .netrc file on a per extractor basis.
 For that you will need to create a .netrc file in --netrc-location and restrict permissions to read/write by only you:

-    touch ${HOME}/.netrc
+    touch $HOME/.netrc
-    chmod a-rwx,u+rw ${HOME}/.netrc
+    chmod a-rwx,u+rw $HOME/.netrc

 After that you can add credentials for an extractor in the following format, where _extractor_ is the name of the extractor in lowercase: